 You may have noticed the buzz growing about “green” weddings.
 By now you probably know that Nashville Wraps has plenty of beautiful eco-friendly wedding gift wrap and pretty bags to put gifts in.
 But we’ve also got lots of eco-friendly wedding favor packaging AND great ideas for using it!
 Here are just a few – make sure to post your own creative ideas for using Nashville Wraps packaging for green weddings!

 Give each guest a flower bulb tucked into a 100% recycled kraft box and tie the knot with paper raffia.
 Or go all-out and have your monogram printed on the box, or tie it up with pretty custom printed ribbon.
-What about birdseed to toss as the bride and groom leave, wrapped in tulle and tied with a pretty, 100% recycled ribbon?
-Each guest could pick up a Sinamay bag filled with sunflower seeds to toss or take home and plant.
-A packet of flower seed tucked into one of our 100% recycled Gift Card Folders would be nice – or how about placecards made from our 30% recycled envelopes with Forget-me-not seeds inside.
+What about birdseed to toss as the bride and groom leave, wrapped in tulle and tied with a pretty ribbon?
+Each guest could pick up a 100% cotton bag filled with sunflower seeds to toss or take home and plant.
+A packet of flower seed tucked into one of our Wild Grass Gift Cards would be nice – or how about placecards made from our 30% recycled envelopes with Forget-me-not seeds inside.
 Include a little note on the card that says “Remember us when you see these flowers”.

 Gable boxes or Bio Pak takeout boxes are wonderful filled with treats for out of town guests.
 These boxes are FDA approved for direct food contact, and all designs are made from 100% recycled boxboard.